... confusion raises doubts.

 A stubborn myth persists about technical writing.
 It’s this: technical writing is supposed to be hard to read and understand.

-Nobody says that, of course, but judging from what many companies publish, it’s obvious they believe that.
+Nobody says that, of course, but judging from what many companies publish, it’s clearly what they believe.

 Half right.
 While it’s true that smart people can interpret technical concepts correctly, extract a valuable lesson in the process, and enjoy the satisfaction of learning, they prefer doing so on their terms.
 Put another way, the reader of a technical document dislikes when a publisher imposes on him or her.